suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 A good test of our object artisanship skills would be to create a fake string and have it correctly returned by our `craft_object` primitive.
-We will choose an arbitrary length to the string, and then verify whether lua agrees on its length once the object is crafted to confirm the primitive.
+We will choose an arbitrary length for the string, and then verify whether Lua agrees on its length once the object is crafted.
+This should confirm the primitive works.

 Down below, I will list the complete code of the experiment, which implements the diagram above: